 We spent a week with the TOZO T6 to see if it’s worth the low admission price.

-Editor’s note: this review was updated on May 3, 2023, to add the TOZO NC2 as an alternative, and to update formatting.
+Editor’s note: this review was updated on September 6, 2023, to update charts, add the TOZO T12 as an alternative, and answer FAQ.

 What’s it like to use TOZO T6?